joergmlpts/olympus-wifi/README.md

 ## Dependencies

 This code has been written in Python 3.
-It relies on package `requests` to communicate with the camera, `dateutil` to convert the ISO date and time when downloading images and `PIL` to help show the live stream from the camera.
+It relies on package `requests` to communicate with the camera and `PIL` to help show the live stream from the camera.

 All necessary packages can be installed on Ubuntu Linux and likely many other Debian-style Linux distributions with this command:
 ```
-sudo apt install python3-dateutil python3-pil python3-requests
+sudo apt install python3-pil python3-requests
 ```

 On other platforms, `pip` may do the trick:
 ```
-pip install dateutil Pillow requests
+pip install Pillow requests
 ```